-S. No Terms of Reference 1.1 Year-wise production details since 1994 should be given, clearly stating the highest production achieved in any one year prior to 1994.
-It may also be categorically informed whether there had been any increase in production after the EIA Notification 1994 came into force, w.r.t. the highest production achieved prior to 1994 1.2 copy of the document in support of the fact that the Proponent is the rightful lessee of the mine would be given 1.3 All documents including approved mine plan, EIA and Public Hearing should be compatible with one another in terms of the mine lease area, production levels, waste generation and its management, mining technology etc. and should be in the name of the lessee 1.4 All corner coordinates of the mine lease area, superimposed on a High Resolution Imagery/toposheet, topographic sheet, geomorphology and geology of the areashould be provided.
+S. No Terms of Reference Year-wise production details since 1994 should be given, clearly stating the higher achieved in any one year prior to 1994.
+It may also be categorically informed when been any increase in production after the EIA Notification 1994 came into force, w.r. production achieved prior to 1994 1.2 A copy of the document in support of the fact that the Proponent is the rightful lessee of the mine should be given 1.3 All documents including approved mine plan, EIA and Public Hearing should be compatible with one another in terms of the mine lease area, production levels, waste generation and its management, mining technology etc. and should be in the name of the lessee 1.4 All corner coordinates of the mine lease area, superimposed on a High Resolution Imagery/toposheet, topographic sheet, geomorphology and geology of the areashould be provided.
 Such an Imagery of the proposed area should clearly show the land use and other ecological features of the study area (core and buffer zone)